ThingsProtocol/evec-mini-demo/Demo/README.md

 ### Edge device demo

-![EVEC Edge Architecture v0.0.1](../pic/evec_edge_arch.png?raw=true "evec edge arch v0.0.1") client1 - c1
+![EVEC Edge Architecture v0.0.1](../pic/evec_edge_arch.png?raw=true "evec edge arch v0.0.1") client1 - A
-client2 - c2
+client2 - B

-c1 is the sending client. c2 is the receiving client
+A is the sending client.
+B is the receiving client

-c1 creates an account on hedera using the rest api and stores its mac address on hedera file.
+A creates an account on hedera using the rest api and stores its mac address on hedera file.

-c1 first sends a message in the format - "c1_mac_address;c1_hedera_account_id"
+A first sends a message in the format - "A_mac_address;A_hedera_account_id"

-c2 hears this. checks if message format is valid.
+B hears this. checks if message format is valid.
 Then checks if the mac address in the message has previously been authenticated by it.
 (If it has - this is where you may add your code).
-If it hasn't, then c2 calls REST API to talk with Hedera to match the mac address it received against the account number in the message.
-If the API says the mac address sent matches with the one stored on Hedera File, then c2 broadcasts that c1 is authenticated.
+If it hasn't, then B calls REST API to talk with Hedera to match the mac address it received against the account number in the message.
+If the API says the mac address sent matches with the one stored on Hedera File, then B broadcasts that A is authenticated.

-c1, on hearing this, can now send the actual messages it wanted to send to c2 (this is where you add your code)
+A, on hearing this, can now send the actual messages it wanted to send to B (this is where you can add your code)

 ## Quick Recap on how to run: